Punky Brewster: Fenster Hall

-The final episode in Season 1, titled "Fenster Hall" (aired March 31, 1985), was a failed attempt to create a spin-off of Punky Brewster.
-It was a one-hour episode, but was cut into two shows for syndication.
+The final episode of Season 1, "Fenster Hall" (aired March 31, 1985), was a failed attempt to create a spin-off of Punky Brewster.
+It is a one-hour episode, but was cut into two shows for syndication.
 This crossover episode marked the debut of Mike Fulton; T. K. Carter was the intended star of the Fenster Hall spin-off.
 Mike's history as a longtime resident of Fenster was explained, since he had been an orphan from birth and had been shuffled around to many foster homes before permanently staying at Fenster from the time he was seven.
 Now as the chief boys' counselor, Mike was saddled with helping new, tough street kid T.C.
 Finestra (Billy Lombardo) fit in with his group of regular charges, after an incident in which T.C. broke into and stole from the bedroom of Punky Brewster.
 Punky had a confrontation with T.C. after following him to a shady lair kept by street thug Blade (James LeGros), who had taken T.C. under his wing and was teaching him how to rob.
 It was there in which Punky learned of T.C.'s situation, and brought him home to Henry before it was decided that he would be better off at Fenster.

-The primary focus of the episode was on Mike and T.C.'s learning to trust and look out for each other, while many other denizens of Fenster were introduced who would have also comprised the cast of the spin-off.
-Mike's boss was Rita J. Sanchez (Rosanna DeSoto), and his other boys, who he treated as if they were his own sons, were aspiring heavyweight boxer Lester "Sugar" Thompson (Martin Davis), sweet little Dash (Benji Gregory), nerdy intellectual Lyle (Gabriel Damon), who supposedly did Mike's tax forms for him; and huge, hulking Conan (B.J.
+The primary focus of the episode is on Mike and T.C. learning to trust and look out for each other, while many other denizens of Fenster are introduced who would have comprised the cast of the spin-off.
+Mike's boss is Rita J. Sanchez (Rosanna DeSoto), and his other boys, who he treats as if they are his own sons, are aspiring heavyweight boxer Lester "Sugar" Thompson (Martin Davis), sweet little Dash (Benji Gregory), nerdy intellectual Lyle (Gabriel Damon), who supposedly did Mike's tax forms for him; and huge, hulking Conan (B.J.
 Barie).
 When Fenster Hall did not transpire as a regular series by the time of NBC's 1985–86 upfronts, T.K.
 Carter then continued his role as Mike Fulton on Punky Brewster the following season, now serving as Punky's fourth grade teacher.